-- PHIL DONAHUE, FORMER VICE PRESIDENT OF THE ALBEMARLE HOSPITAL FOUNDATION serve 18 hospitals in 30 counties covering more than 1 million people.
-Donahue is quick to note that the success of the program would not have been possible without funders like The Duke Endowment and Kate B. Reynolds Charitable Trust, health care providers like ECU's Telemedicine Center and Coastal Carolina Neuropsychiatric Center, skilled professionals like his former director of telepsychiatry Sheila Davies, who figured out how to make this idea work on the ground, and the patients who were willing to give it a try.
+- PHIL DONAHUE, FORMER VICE PRESIDENT OF THE ALBEMARLE HOSPITAL FOUNDATION serve 14 hospitals in 29 counties covering more than 1 million people.
+Four more hospitals were served as of October 2013.4 Donahue is quick to note that the success of the program would not have been possible without funders like The Duke Endowment and Kate B. Reynolds Charitable Trust, health care providers like ECU's Telemedicine Center and Coastal Carolina Neuropsychiatric Center, skilled professionals like his former director of telepsychiatry Sheila Davies, who figured out how to make this idea work on the ground, and the patients who were willing to give it a try.